picsai-workshop/picsai-workshop.github.io/_pages/about.md

 <br>
 <h1><b>Speakers and Participants</b></h1>

-We are thrilled to have the following researchers joining us for the event.
+We are thrilled to have the following researchers and artists joining us for the event.

 <div class="speakers">
 {% if site.enable_speaker_categories and page.display_categories %}